llastowka-usgs/hazdev-gis/documentation.md

 ### Geomagnetism (*gm* folder)
 There are currently no GIS services for any Geomagnetism projects within the team.
 More information on the USGS Geomagnetism program can be found at: http://geomag.usgs.gov/<br><br>

+## Leveraging GIS Services
+There are numerous ways to interact with and consume GIS data found in these services.
+Please visit Esri's ArcGIS Server REST API website at: http://resources.arcgis.com/en/help/rest/apiref/ for more information.